 Unpack the downloaded archive with a program distribution kit to the desired location on your hard drive.
+Also, install the package: sudo apt install libxcb-xinerama0.
 Start Metashape by running metashape.sh script from the program folder.

 30-day trial and demo mode